cysouw/diathesis/text/c03_summaryDia.md

 ### *Wertungsverbativ* {#sec:summary-wertungsverbativ}

 The ~~Wertungsverbativ~~ (full discussion in [@sec:adverbial-reflexive-drop]) similarly replaces the nominative subject by a valency-simulating *es*.
 Additionally, this diathesis obligatorily needs a reflexive pronoun and an adverbial phrase describing an evaluation, like *gut* 'fine' or *angenehm* 'pleasantly'.
 The *Wertungsverbativ* is typically used with agentive intransitive verbs like *leben* 'to live' or *tanzen* 'to dance' and describes a habitual situation.
-This diathesis is arguably closely related to the ~~Wertungsantikausativ~~ (see [@sec:summary-wertungsantikausativ]).
+This diathesis is closely related to the ~~Wertungsantikausativ~~ for transitive verbs (see [@sec:summary-wertungsantikausativ]).

 ::: ex
 a.
 Wir leben in diesem Haus.